spiral/docs/orm/relations.md

 CONSTRAINT        | true                                  | Set constraints (foreign keys) by default.
 CONSTRAINT_ACTION | CASCADE                               | [https://en.wikipedia.org/wiki/Foreign_key](https://en.wikipedia.org/wiki/Foreign_key)
 CREATE_INDEXES    | true                                  | Relation allowed to create indexes in outer table.
-NULLABLE          | false                                 | Nullable by default.
+NULLABLE          | true                                  | Nullable by default.

 BELONGS_TO relation can be inversed, however since ORM does not know if such relation must be inversed into HAS_ONE or HAS_MANY you have to clearly state that: